 The bankruptcy trustee won’t pay anything to creditors unless money remains after all higher priority debts and obligations get paid.
 If funds remain, the trustee will divide them between the creditor on a pro-rata basis, so that each receives the same percentage of the outstanding debt balance.

 Nonpriority debts are usually dischargeable and can be wiped out in bankruptcy—but not always.
 For instance, student loans are nonpriority debts, but most people cannot discharge student loans in bankruptcy.
 Learn more about bills filers can eliminate in bankruptcy.

-Priority debts must be paid ahead of all other debts in a bankruptcy after the trustee pays administrative claims (trustees fees, attorney fees, and other costs of administering the bankruptcy estate).
+Priority debts get paid in full after the trustee pays administrative claims (trustees fees, attorney fees, and other costs of administering the bankruptcy estate).